lgss/service-design-manual/service-manual/technology/culture-that-supports-change.md

 Reducing the risk of lock-in to suppliers, software, service and support, or too old and inefficient IT, means that you have the ability to choose what best meets the outcomes you are looking for at a sustainable and competitive cost and at a timescale that suits you.

-## Example: hosting changes for LGSS
+## Example: hosting changes with LGSS

 LGSS is an example of how this works in practice.
 On the technology side, [we set up hosting to build the beta of LGSS][gds-beta-hosting] and then transferred it to [a new supplier on the G-Cloud framework][gds-skyscape] before launch.